2opremio/AccusoftServices-Document-Convert-NodeJS-Sample/README.md

 };
 ```
 ####Getting conversion state
 Gets the state of a document conversion process and its final output if available.
-The (**processId**) is passed via the URL and the api key (**config.apiKey**) is sent as a header via GET to the Accusoft Cloud Services api.
+The (**processId**) is passed via the URL and the api key (**config.apiKey**) is sent as a header via GET to the Accusoft Services api.
 Responses for the request are in a format that's identical to those of POST /v1/contentConverters.
 Requests can be sent to this URL repeatedly while the response (**state**) is "processing".
 When the response state is "complete", the output section will include a WorkFile id for the output document(s).
 You can use the (**fileId**) with the WorkFile API to download the output document(s).
 For more information, see the [Content Conversion Service documentation](http://help.accusoft.com/SAAS/pcc-for-acs/webframe.html#Content%20Conversion%20Service.html).
 ```
 ConversionService.prototype.checkConversionState = function(conversionState, workFile, callback) {
   var self = this;

   if (!conversionState) {
     callback(new Error('Missing conversionState parameter'));
     return;
   }

   if (!workFile) {
     callback(new Error('Missing workFile parameter'));
     return;
   }

   if (!callback) {
     callback(new Error('Missing callback parameter'));
     return;
   }

   (function checkStatus(info) {
     if(info.state === 'error'){
       callback(new Error('unable to convert file.
 Code (' + info.errorCode + ')'));